 In this project we will get to grips with using a palette knife for this purpose.

 You can use oil paints, but if you would rather use acrylic (for its fast-drying quality) you can use 'impasto gel' from arts shops that mix with the acrylic paint to make it thicker and more pliable in an impasto style.

 For the project you will need your chosen paint type, a canvas and a palette knife.

-This is what your average palette knife looks like:
+This is what the average palette knife looks like:

-The most basic use of a palette knife is the ability to apply and remove paint in large quantities.
-Scooping paint with the knife and dropping it onto the canvas, and then using the back of the knife to spread it around applying a thick layer of paint.
-Scraping with the side of the knife allows you to easily lift the wet paint back off the surface easily.
+The most basic use of a palette knife is the ability to apply and remove paint in large quantities, scooping paint with the knife and dropping it onto the canvas, and then using the back of the knife to spread it around, applying a thick layer of paint.
+Scraping with the side of the knife allows you to lift the wet paint back off the surface easily.

 Different parts of the pallet knife allow you to do different things.